atelier-cartographique/waend/documentation/help.md

 use [i] to zoom in
 use [o] to zoom out

-Type any other key to escape this mode.
+Type [ESC] key to escape this mode.

 ### <a name="select"></a> select features (select)
 select a feature in the viewport